Why is May such a crazy month?

 - hard boiled eggs

-Supper (with sides of potatoes, pasta salad, chips and/or fresh cut veggies)
+Supper (with sides of potatoes, pasta salad, chips and/or fresh cut veggies and probably this amazing beer bread)

 - steak (Here’s the story about why you keep seeing steak on a frugal menu.)